-- The objective and means are maintained.
+- The objective and strategies are maintained.

-- The objective is maintained but the means are modified.
+- The objective is maintained but the strategies are modified.

-- The objective and means are modified.
+- The objective and strategies are modified.

 - The objective is reached.

 - The objective is dropped.

 It is important to work together with all participants during this phase.